sematic-ai/sematic/docs/api.md

 ### `KubernetesSecurityContext`

 A custom security context for your Sematic job to run in.
+Can ONLY be used if your Sematic cluster administrator has enabled the `ALLOW_CUSTOM_SECURITY_CONTEXTS` Server setting.
 The following docs are sourced from the
 [Kubernetes docs](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.27/#securitycontext-v1-core).
 For more up-to-date documentation, please refer to those docs.